Porges/mdf/gedcomfy/docs/comparisons/large_files.md

 ### gedcomfy

-Only discovers the first encoding error, and stops processing in under a second:
+At first it only discovers the first encoding error, and stops processing in under a second:

 ```
 Error: gedcom::encoding::invalid_data